Azure/azure-sdk-for-python/sdk/communication/azure-communication-phonenumbers/README.md

 ```

 # Troubleshooting
-The Phone Number Administration client will raise exceptions defined in [Azure Core][azure_core].
+The Phone Numbers Administration client will raise exceptions defined in [Azure Core][azure_core].

 # Next steps
 ## More sample code

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/communication/azure-communication-phonenumber/samples) directory for detailed examples of how to use this library.
+Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/communication/azure-communication-phonenumbers/samples) directory for detailed examples of how to use this library.

 ## Provide Feedback